 Spring suddenly arrived with the sun today.

-With the sun now shining I thought I would return to the earlier scenes of the floods and see if I could capture a photo of the watery devastation.
+With the sun now shining I thought I would return to the earlier scenes of the floods.
+See if I could capture a photo of the watery devastation.
 Along the way I paused to photograph a rather splendid looking Little Egret and while doing so had a pair of Long-tailed Tit come and feed just above my head (too close to photograph most of the time!).

 |Little Egret climbing a branch|